guibueno/guibueno.github.io/_docs/eval-03-individual-focus.markdown

 Since the beginning of my development process, it was evident to me that I wanted to distance **LanguageBug** from these specific common practices.
 It seemed to me that they were overly complicated and did not help learners achieve their goals.

 However, Maaike Bouwmeester, my thesis instructor, made an interesting point about feedback and responsiveness.
-She made me realize that if I neglect both the *speech recognition* and the *matching mini-games*, it means that I was conceiving **LanguageBug** as a completely non-responsive app.
+She made me realize that if I neglect both the *speech recognition* and the *matching mini-games*, it means that I was conceiving **LanguageBug** as an entirely non-responsive app.

 In other words, **LanguageBug** would never be providing actual feedback, because it would never be listening or receiving any information from the learners.